-I start a consultaiton by taking some time for us to get to know each other.
-Then, I will take a thorough history of your pregnancy, birth, health history and nursing experience, and we will explore what difficulties you are currently going through.
-Most likely, I will be gently examining you and your baby.
-I would very much like you to feed your baby while I am there, so we can both see what is happening.
+We start a consultaiton by taking some time for us to get to know each other.
+Then, we will take a thorough history of your pregnancy, birth, health history and nursing experience, and we will explore what difficulties you are currently going through.
+Most likely, We will be gently examining you and your baby.
+We would very much like you to feed your baby while we arethere, so we can both see what is happening.
 I will bring my pediatric scale with me and we’ll weigh your baby.

 Most initial visits last about 1.5-2 hours.
 We'll be together until all of your questions are answered.
 We will discuss a care plan with suggestions or referrals to other providers (if necessary).
-I will send a full report to the baby’s pediatrician and/or your health care provider.
-If your health insurance is one that I accept, you do not have to do anything except bring your card.
-If not, I request payment upfront and I will provide you with a receipt (superbill) which you can then send in to your insurance company for possible reimbursement.
+We will send a full report to the baby’s pediatrician and/or your health care provider.
+If your health insurance is one that we accept, you do not have to do anything except bring your card.
+If not,

 An initial visit lasts approximately 1.5 hours.
 Most visits take place in the office, Virtual via zoom (or schedule permitting, in your home) and full communication with your child’s pediatrician and/or your Midwife/Ob/Gyn.
 Phone/email follow-up included at no extra cost and is encouraged.
 Twins or multiples would be an additional charge if you are paying out of pocket.